Travelling but short on time? Here’s how to see Cambodia in 10 days.

 The second thing consider is that it’s a hell of a long journey up to Siem Reap if that’s where you’re planning on heading next.
 There’s always the option of flying up but you’ll need to book the flights pretty far in advance to get a decent deal.
 However, if you’re a budget traveller like myself you’re going to want to take the bus up to Siem Reap.
 This bus is a solid 12 hours and is extremely cramped.
 However, giving credit where credit is due; it was exactly on time.

 If I’m going to be completely honest I didn’t think much to Sihanoukville.
 There didn’t seem to be any Cambodian culture there; and the majority of bars, hotels and restaurants are owned by Brits, Americans and Australians.
+And with only 10 days in Cambodia, it felt like a waste to spend time here.
 However, if you move a little further along, down to Otres beach, it is truly beautiful.
 There’s some fabulous beach huts you can stay in for as little as a few dollars a night.
 There’s plenty of bars and restaurants to keep you entertained for a few days, and you can take boat trips out for the day to the surrounding islands.